The Double Dawgs Program

-Undergraduate level federal student financial aid can typically be used for the first four years of the Double Dawgs Program, as long as the student’s primary degree program is still the undergraduate program and the graduate level hours taken by the student will transfer back to the undergraduate degree program.
-Once the student’s primary degree program is the graduate level degree they no longer qualify for undergraduate student financial aid.
+Undergraduate level Federal Student Aid (FSA) can typically be used for the first four years of the Double Dawgs Program, as long as the student’s primary degree program is still the undergraduate program and the graduate level hours taken by the student will transfer back to the undergraduate degree program.
+Once the student’s primary degree program is the graduate level degree the student no longer qualifies for undergraduate financial aid.
 Please see this timeline for additional information.

-Once a student meets the requirements for graduation from the undergraduate program, they are no longer eligible for federal funding at the undergraduate level.
+Once a student meets the requirements for graduation from the undergraduate program, the student is no longer eligible for federal funding at the undergraduate level.

 How do I complete my Free Application for Federal Student Aid (FAFSA) while in the Double Dawgs Program?

 While in the undergraduate portion of the Double Dawgs Program, students should indicate on the FAFSA they are in an undergraduate program on question #29 and provide their parents information if otherwise required.

 Once a student is admitted to the graduate portion of the Double Dawgs Program, students should indicate on the FAFSA they are in a graduate program on question #29.
 Parental information will not be required.

 It is important that the degree level information provided on the FAFSA matches the degree level information in Athena.
 If the information does not match, OSFA must require students to correct their FAFSA which will delay financial aid processing.

 Do I need to maintain Satisfactory Academic Progress (SAP) to receive aid while in the Double Dawgs Program?

 Yes.
 The Undergraduate SAP Policy applies while students are in the undergraduate portion of the program.

 The Graduate SAP Policy applies while students are in the graduate portion of the program.